intens1ty/ansible.lemp/README.md

 * Centos 7

 ## Functional
-* Install Nginx, crete virtual host (domain name must be specified in ansible extra vars).
+* Install Nginx, create virtual host (domain name must be specified in ansible extra vars).
 * Install PHP, and other php packages such as php-fpm.
 * Install mysql (percona-release)